catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/rul/adoption-view/introduction.md

 ## BENEFITS

-Taking this use case specific template for the development of similiar or new use cases is an ideal starting point to enable the [*benefits described in the general part of the KIT*](../../../adoption-view/introduction#benefits)
+Taking this use-case specific template for the development of similiar or new use cases is an ideal starting point to enable the [*benefits described in the general part of the KIT*](../../../adoption-view/introduction#benefits)